 Using Pinterest to drive traffic to your blog

 Tailwind: Tailwind is a Pinterest pin-scheduler that allows you to schedule pins at optimal times to increase engagement!
-Tailwind helped me take my monthly Pinterest views to over 100,000 in my first five weeks blogging!
+Tailwind helped me take my monthly Pinterest impressions to over 100,000 in my first five weeks blogging!
 Want to see it in action for yourself?
 Snag your first month for free today!

 Pinterest with Ell: Are you interested in using Pinterest to drive traffic to your blog but you’re confused about where to start?
 Are you unsure how to make quality pins that convert to clicks?
 Do you hear others talk about how much they love Pinterest but you’re sitting there baffled?
 Then you need to take this course!
 It is one of the most beneficial investments I’ve made in my blogging journey so far, because it helped me unlock the secrets of Pinterest early on.
-Most of my blog’s traffic comes from Pinterest!
-And this course is literally THE most affordable Pinterest course I have ever seen, priced at JUST $32!

 The course creator, Ell Duclos, was able to turn her blog into a full-time job in six months.
 She truly knows her stuff, and her Pinterest course has helped me and others bloggers so much.